 One of Bingley’s sisters is interested in his friend, Mr. Darcy, who doesn’t seem to like her much.
 Darcy doesn’t seem to like anyone much at all, especially Elizabeth, Jane’s sister, and the feeling is mutual.
 And then, things change around.
 Very nicely woven plot lines.

 I found the kinship terms the characters use to be fascinating.
 Once two people get married, both the husband and the wife will refer to the siblings of either as “sister” or “brother”.

 There was a part where Mrs. Bennet was asking her brother to go and find Mr. Bennet.
 The brother said not to worry, he would bring his brother back.
 Some sisters get married, and the instant that happens, their new husbands are calling all the woman’s siblings “my sister”, even if they were flirting that particular sister a few weeks before!

-The other thing I found really odd was that each character refered to the other characters purely from their own relational viewpoint.
-The girls would talk to each other, and both would say “my mother…..” in the converstation.
+The other thing I found really odd was that each character referred to the other characters purely from their own relational viewpoint.
+The girls would talk to each other, and both would say “my mother…..” in the conversation.
 It would go something like “How is my mother doing today?” one girl would ask, and the other would reply “My mother is not well.”
-They refered to the same woman, who was mother to both of them!
+They referred to the same woman, who was mother to both of them!

 I also found it interesting that it was not only perfectly acceptable for cousins to get married, but, often expected of them!
 It seemed to be a way to consolidate wealth and property, and to ensure that someone from that family line would keep ownership of both.
 Some characters talk about who they think someone will marry, and they often surmise that the eligible bachelor will of course want to marry his cousin, since she is already part of his family.